Council's policy for the collection of unpaid rates is outlined below to assist ratepayers to understand the actions that may be taken in this matter.

 If any particulars shown on your rate notice are incorrect, please advise Council on 1300 307 800.

-Discount of 10% for payment of the current levy has been calculated and shown on the rate notice and will be allowed, provided the applicable amount due is received by Council on or before the due date.
-The discount does not apply to the Environment Levy, Economic Development Levy, Waste Management Operational Charge, Waste Collection Charges, Roads Infrastructure Charge, Water Consumption Charges, Rural Fire Levy or Emergency Management Levies.
+A discount of 10% of the current levy General Rate, has been calculated and shown on each rate notice and will be allowed, provided the applicable amount due is received by Council on or before the due date.
 Payments received in the mail subsequent to the discount expiry date do not qualify for the allowance of discount.
 Ratepayers mailing their payments are urged to ensure that they are mailed in sufficient time to reach the Council office before the last day of discount to avoid possible loss of the discount.

 Pensioner and Self-Funded Retirees

 Deferral of Liability to Pay General Rates

 Section 125 of the Local Government Regulation 2012.

 Council's general rate deferment policy is designed to assist pensioners and self funded retirees to remain in their own home to alleviate the immediate financial burden of rates, solely where there has been a substantial increase in land values causing general rate increases beyond the eligible ratepayer's capacity to pay.

 The applicant/s must have owned and resided in the property for the past 10 years.